marcgg/marcgg.github.com/_posts/2012-11-12-webviews-javascript-ios-rubymotion.md

 ---
 layout: post
 title: "Web Views & RubyMotion"
-description: "RubyMotion gives you a nice way to write iOS applications without having to deal with Objective-C. In this article I'll explain how to use UIWebViews to load URLs, local files and to communicate with them via Javascript"
+description: "In this article I'll explain how to use UIWebViews using RubyMotion.
+This includes loading URLs, local files and communicating with them via Javascript"
 blog: true
 tags: [Dev, RubyMotion]